jackyphuti/Phola/README.md

-Phola — deploy to Cloudflare Pages
+Phola Mobile App and Web App

 Cloudflare Pages
 --I will Use Cloudfare pages to host the App (the Frontend) but i used Supabse as the Backend for Authentications, Databases and real time Communication